Home

 Treating radon can be amazingly effective!

-Great results using radon mitigation techniques, can be achieved no matter what type of home you live in.
-The best solution is to stop radon from entering your home in the first place.
 Other ways of treating radon use the theory of "the solution to pollution is dilution."
 In rare cases this maybe the best way to perform a mitigation of high radon but more on that later.
-Let's start with the the most effective radon mitigation technique active soil depressurization (ASD).

-Active Soil Depressuazation
+Active Soil Depressurization

-What an ASD radon reduction system achieves is a lower air pressure under the house.
+What an ASD radon abatement system achieves is a lower air pressure under the house.
 Since air moves from high pressure to an area of lower pressure, the radon gas no longer rises into your home.

 How is this done?